cjurden/ReactBoilerplate/README.md

 Starter kit for React using Babel, Browserify and Gulp.
 Based off of React Essentials **please post issues as they are found!**
 ###To Run
-move to directory containing boilerplate.sh, project structure will be created within current folder.
+move to directory where you want the project to be created. the script is self-destructing.

-If no project name is provided, root folder will be named "project"
+if no name is provided, project folder will be called "boilerplate"
 ```
+git clone https://github.com/cjurden/ReactBoilerplate <project_name>
-sh boilerplate.sh <project_name>
+sh boilerplate.sh
 ```
-Note: must have Node and npm installed.
+Note: must have Node, npm and git installed.
 The process of installing node modules will take some time. **Be patient!**

 ###Set up as git repository
 1. Create a new empty repository on github, do not add README, license or .gitignore